Why Should Freelancers Have a Buyer Persona?

 What's their business size?

 SMEs have different needs compared to large businesses.
 Even the most versatile freelancer might find it too challenging to serve both small and big companies.
 Your rates and expectations also depend on the size of your client.
 Yes, large companies pay more, but it's harder to land such clients.
 So, find your match and focus on it.
-A specialist who works with small to medium businesses might benefit more from similar clients than targeting large enterprises.
+A specialist who works with small to medium businesses might benefit more from similar clients than from targeting large enterprises.

 When you answer these questions, you can create a representation of a potential buyer based on your niche, their occupation, age, gender, and so on.